 Access Level

 : a system defined collection of permissions.
-Access levels are often mapped one to one to business Roles, so other than in Role Matrixes, people skip the precision and simply call them ‘System Roles’.
+Access levels are often mapped one to one to business roles, so other than in Role Matrixes, people skip the precision and simply call them ‘System roles’.

 Agile

 : an oft misunderstood and misapplied delivery methodology, abused to deliver Missing Valuable Planning (MVP) outcomes.